ArmineKhanan/Stock_Analysis/README.md

 ## Summary
 Code refactoring may be time-consuming and even a risky endeavor.
 For example, if one does not have an entire understanding of the code, they better refrain from refactoring.
 Though for code maintenance, its readability and effectiveness refactoring can be fruitful.
 In our case, code refactoring resulted in speedy performance.
 Being aware of Steve's plans to broaden the analysis, we believe our efforts will be even more rewarding in the future.
 Yet, the refactored script has a limitation as compared to the initial.
 It will work effectively if only the ticker names have the same sequence in the data source as in the script.
+That's why we better document VBA functionality before sharing it with Steve.